Understanding System Performance

 You can maintain system performance by occasionally cleaning your panels to remove accumulated dust, pollen and leaves.
 Cleaning once or twice a year is typically sufficient, however, more frequent cleaning may be necessary during drier seasons as dust tends to collect on the panels.
 Ordinarily, you can rinse off panels with a water hose from ground level to remove accumulations.
 Rinse only the glass cover of the panels; do not rinse wiring or areas underneath panels.
 For safety and performance reasons, rinse panels only when the sky is overcast, or when the sun is low in the sky, as panels can become hot under intense sunshine.
 If you have excessive soiling, such as bird droppings, you may wish to hire a local solar panel cleaning service.

 Prevent Shade on Your Solar Panels

-Shade on your solar panels can hinder electricity production.
+Shade on your solar panels significantly reduces electricity production.
 Keep trees or other tall plants trimmed to prevent shade on your solar panels.

 Monitor Your Solar Panel Production